marimo-team/mkdocs-marimo/docs/getting-started/quick-start.md

 # Quick Start

-This guide will help you get started with marimo for MkDocs quickly.
+This guide will help you get started with using marimo inside MkDocs quickly.
 We'll cover the basics of writing interactive Python code in your documentation.

 ## Prerequisites